NetDevNotes/Palo-Alto-in-AWS/README.md

 [edit]
 admin@PA-VM#
 ```
-27. You can also browse to the intance using its public DNS name listed in EC2 Instance and the new password:
+27. You can also browse to the instance using its public DNS name listed in EC2 Instance and the new password:
 ![PA Web UI Dashboard](https://github.com/NetDevNotes/Palo-Alto-lab-in-AWS/blob/master/dashboard.png)
+EOF